 - G.1 Academic misconduct includes, but is not restricted to, plagiarism, cheating, collusion, falsification or fabrication, personation, or bribery as defined below: - i Plagiarism: unacknowledged incorporation in a student's work either in an examination or assessment of material derived from the work (published or unpublished) of another.
-Plagiarism may, therefore, include: - a. the use of another person's material without reference or acknowledgement - b. the summarising of another person's work by simply changing a few words or altering the order of presentation without acknowledgement - c. the use of the ideas of another person without acknowledgement of the source - d. copying of the work of another student (with or without that student's knowledge or agreement) - e. use of commissioned material presented as the student's own.
+Plagiarism may, therefore, include: - a. the use of another person's material without reference or acknowledgement - b. the use of material produced by generative artificial intelligence (GAI) without the specific permission of the tutor/lecturer - c. where permission to use GAI has been granted, the use of material produced by GAI must be referenced or acknowledged - d. the use of material produced by paraphrasing tools - e. the summarising of another person's work by simply changing a few words or altering the order of presentation without acknowledgement - f. the use of the ideas of another person without acknowledgement of the source - g. copying of the work of another student (with or without that student's knowledge or agreement) - h. use of commissioned material presented as the student's own (e.g. purchasing material from an essay mill).

-For some specific modules / units, information and guidance relating to what may or may not constitute plagiarism will need to be made explicit to students in student handbooks or specific module / unit information, eg use of mathematical formulae, principles or theories.
+For some specific modules / units, information and guidance relating to what may or may not constitute plagiarism will need to be made explicit to students in student handbooks or specific module / unit information, e.g. use of mathematical formulae, principles or theories.

-- ii Cheating: a student will be deemed to be cheating as a result of any of the following: - a. deliberately acquiring knowledge of the detailed content of an examination in advance or obtaining a copy of an 'unseen' written examination paper in advance of the date and time for its authorised release - b. communicating with, or copying from, another candidate during an examination - c. permitting another candidate to copy from their examination script - d. being found in possession of any printed, written or electronic material or unauthorised material during an examination which may contain information relevant to the subjects of the examination - e. communicating during an examination with any person by any means other than a properly authorised invigilator or another authorised member of staff - f. impersonating another examination candidate or permitting themselves to be impersonated - g. undertaking any other action with the intention of gaining an unfair advantage over other candidates. - iii Collusion: collusion may exist where a student: - a. is complicit with another student in the completion of work which is intended to be submitted as either that student's or the other student's own work - b. knowingly permits another student to copy all or part of their own work and to submit it as that student's own work. - iv Falsification or fabrication of data: the presentation of data in laboratory reports, projects etc based on work falsely presented as having been carried out by the student; obtained by unfair means; or to present fictitious results. - v Personation: the assumption by a student of the identity of another person with the intent to deceive or gain unfair advantage.
+- ii Cheating: a student will be deemed to be cheating as a result of any of the following: - a. deliberately acquiring knowledge of the detailed content of an examination in advance or obtaining a copy of an 'unseen' written examination paper in advance of the date and time for its authorised release - b. communicating with, or copying from, another candidate during an examination - c. permitting another candidate to copy from their examination script - d. being found in possession of any printed, written or electronic material or unauthorised material during an examination which may contain information relevant to the subjects of the examination - e. communicating during an examination with any person by any means other than a properly authorised invigilator or another authorised member of staff - f. impersonating another examination candidate or permitting themselves to be impersonated - g. undertaking any other action with the intention of gaining an unfair advantage over other candidates. - iii Collusion: collusion may exist where a student: - a. is complicit with another student in the completion of work which is intended to be submitted as either that student's or the other student's own work - b. knowingly permits another student to copy all or part of their own work and to submit it as that student's own work.